The career planning process begins with exploration: learning about oneself, opportunities in the world of work and the process of making decisions.

 Career Services offers individual advising through appointments to all students, from first-year through senior.
 Students are encouraged to meet with one of the three professional staff members as early as their first-year to discuss all aspects of the career development process, including exploring career options, gaining experience through internships and engaging in the job/grad school search process.
 To make an appointment, call 512-863-1346.
 Our office hours are Monday through Friday, 8 a.m. - noon and 1 - 5 p.m.

-In addition to appointment times reserved specifically for you, you can opt to drop in for career advising, first-come, first-served.
-Various drop-in opportunities during the long session include:
+In addition to appointment times reserved specifically for you, you can opt to drop in for career advising, first-come, first-served, during specifically advertised times.
+Currently, drop-in opportunities during the long session include:

-- Pop In for Popcorn (internship advising): Wednesdays, 3-5 p.m., Career Services (Prothro Center)
+- Pop In for Popcorn (internship advising): most Wednesdays, 3-5 p.m., Career Services (Prothro Center)

 Common career advising topics